sandxxax/IIPP-Internship/T-pot Honeypot CE/README.md

 ![image](https://github.com/sandxxax/IIPP-Internship/assets/122590982/8d715bda-ac3b-4401-8ab6-8e5115a68a59)

-Let's do Nmap Scan to see how our honeypot looks to the attacker when he does N-map scan
+Let's do Nmap Scan to see how our honeypot looks to the attacker when he does N-map scan!!

 ![image](https://github.com/sandxxax/IIPP-Internship/assets/122590982/acb5a09c-c2bf-4a45-9152-7c3533513398)